 The second impact has to do with the costs associated with the second bond hearing required by the new bail law within seven days of an arrest.
 The second Bond Hearing must take place even if the 7th day is a weekend.
 The law requires that a Public Defender be present for that second bond hearing.
 The Kane County Public Defender’s Office does not have enough Public Defenders to cover that second bond hearing.
 The plan is to hire a private attorney to be able to cover those extra hearings required by the new Bail Reform Bill.
 However, the Kane County Public Defender does not think that they will be able to find a private attorney who would be willing to give up their private practice just to cover these additional Bond Hearings for Kane County.
 As a result, Kane County officials believe that it is likely that the Kane County Public Defender’s Office will be required to hire a full-time Public Defender to cover the Bond Hearings.
 The additional salary, health insurance, and pension costs associated with a new hire will add more strain to an already stressed Kane County Budget.

 James Dimeas is a nationally-recognized, award-winning, Kane County criminal defense lawyer.
-James Dimeas has been handling criminal cases throughout Kane County, Chicago, Cook County, DuPage County, and Lake County for over 25 years.
-James Dimeas has been recognized as a “Best DUI Attorney.”
-Expertise has named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
-The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-The National Trial Lawyers have named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
-The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
+James Dimeas has been handling criminal cases throughout Kane County, Chicago, Cook County, DuPage County, and Lake County for over-27 years.
+James Dimeas was recognized as a “Best DUI Attorney.”
+Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
+The American Society of Legal Advocates named James Dimeas a “2018 Top 100 Lawyer.”
 AVVO rates James Dimeas as “Superb”, the highest rating possible for any lawyer in the United States.

 If you need an attorney for a Bond Hearing in Kane County, Chicago, Cook County, DuPage County, or Lake County, you can contact James Dimeas anytime for a free and confidential consultation.
-Mr. Dimeas can always be reached at 847-807-7405.
+You can talk to James Dimeas personally by calling him at 847-807-7405.